well-it-wasnt-me/mental-space-backend/README.md

 I know very well how a mental illness can impact an individual and all the people around him/her.

-o i decided to start my project "Mental Space" where it aim to help the user to have a better understanding of it's situation but most of all to create a system that would help it's professional helper (Psychiatrist and/or Psychologist) to do better their job.
+So i decided to start my project "Mental Space" where it aim to help the user to have a better understanding of it's situation but most of all to create a system that would help it's professional helper (Psychiatrist and/or Psychologist) to do better their job.

 This back-end, that initially i started as private thing, is now Public with a creative common license and i truly hope to find some good contributors in order to make this project BETTER.